🚀 View Source

 Publishing Your Site

-This site is hosted on GitHub Pages using /docs as the <target>.
+This site is hosted on GitHub using /docs as the <target>.

 Check your web host’s documentation for specifics.